nasa/Common-Metadata-Repository/search-app/docs/api.md

 * request body is invalid json

 Status code 404 is returned when:
-* the variable with the given variable name does not exist
+* the variable with the given concept id does not exist
-* the variable with the given variable name has been deleted
+* the variable with the given concept id has been deleted

 Status code 422 is returned when:
 * request body is empty